This post may contain affiliate links. Please read our disclosure policy.

 This simple and easy-to-fix, sausage green bean potato casserole has all of my favorite ingredients in one delicious baking dish!
 This is my kind of cooking!!
 Great, flavorful, easy-to-find ingredients, easy to put together, delicious results that bring the whole family to the table!

 This recipe works well as an entree or a side dish for potlucks, holiday meals, church suppers, and, as I often serve it for BBQs.
-You can make it on the stovetop and oven or stovetop and crockpot.
+You can make it on the stovetop, in the oven, or in the crockpot.
 Both methods work equally well and are convenient for different circumstances and events.

 Let’s make this!